scollinspt/Models4PT/README.md

 ### **Integration of Bhaskar’s Critical Realist Framework**
 - Explicit modeling of the **empirical, actual, and real domains** in causal modeling.
-- Support for latent variables and deeper structural analysis.
+- Support for latent variables and deeper structural analysis (including hierarchical models - see below).

 ### **Expanded Inference Methodologies**
 To support comprehensive clinical reasoning, Models4PT will integrate options for probabilistic causal inference models, including: